 The WDAA is designed to replace both the current Family Compensation Act scheme and remedies available under the Wills, Estates and Succession Act with a single, consolidated action for wrongful death.
 Claims for wrongful death will be prosecuted in the name of the deceased person, through their estate’s personal representative.
 In addition for claims arising for losses suffered by the deceased person, the consolidated action will also resolve claims accruing to a broadly defined class of statutory beneficiaries – persons capable of establishing that they sustained compensable economic or non-economic losses arising from the decedent’s death.

 The categories of allowable damages under the WDAA are more expansive than those presently available under the Family Compensation Act scheme.
 The most notable change from the present system of fatality compensation is that the WDAA allows for the decedent’s estate to seek damages for loss of anticipated earnings to the estate that the decedent would have contributed but for the death.
-By structuring the remedy to focus on loss to the estate rather than loss to beneficiaries, the WDAA resolves the ‘cheaper to kill than injure’ paradox that has bedeviled provincial law and frustrated surviving family members for 169 years.
-The act balances the deterrent effects of full compensation to the decedent’s estate with the societal cost of such an approach by distributing the wrongful death award in a manner which minimizes the ‘windfall effect’ to the estate – by redirecting a portion of any such windfall to a charitable or philanthropic cause in the name of the deceased.
+By structuring the remedy to focus on loss to the estate rather than loss to beneficiaries, the WDAA resolves the ‘cheaper to kill than injure’ paradox that has bedeviled provincial law and frustrated surviving family members [since 1846].

-Upon entry of judgment, the sums awarded by a court in connection with a wrongful death action under the WDAA will be distributed in three phases:
+Upon entry of judgment, the sums awarded by a court in connection with a wrongful death action under the WDAA will be distributed in two phases:

 First, claims identified as losses sustained by “beneficiaries” shall be paid in full.